wolberlab/OpenMMDL/docs/simulation_output.rst

    * - Name
      - Description
    * - centered_top.pdb*
-     - Topology File of the centered protein in PDB Format with all atoms and new coordinates.
+     - Topology file of the centered protein in PDB format with all atoms and new coordinates.
    * - centered_top.gro*
-     - Topology File of the centered protein in Gromacs GRO Format with all atoms and new coordinates.
+     - Topology file of the centered protein in Gromacs GRO format with all atoms and new coordinates.
    * - centered_traj.dcd*
-     - Trajectory File of the aligned centered protein in DCD Format with all atoms and new coordinates.
+     - Trajectory file of the aligned centered protein in DCD format with all atoms and new coordinates.
    * - centered_traj.xtc*
-     - Trajectory File of the aligned centered protein in XTC Format with all atoms and new coordinates.
+     - Trajectory file of the aligned centered protein in XTC format with all atoms and new coordinates.